 -

-Healthy habits: Drink plenty of water, eat a balanced diet, and try to keep stress in check.
+Healthy Habits: Drink plenty of water, eat a balanced diet, and try to keep stress in check.
 Easier said than done, right?